alexdelorenzo/npm-user/README.md

 ### Supported systems
 #### Shells
-This script works with any shell that supports `~/.profile`, like the `sh` or `ksh` shells.
-It also works with configuration files for the following:
+This script works with configuration files for the following shells:
  - `bash`
  - `zsh`
+ - `fish`

+The script will default to `$HOME/.profile` if it doesn't recognize any of the shells from above.
+Both `sh` and `ksh` use `$HOME/.profile`, but the script wasn't tested on them.

 #### Operating systems
 This script will work on any POSIX compatible system or compatibility layer.